DeltaCrypt/deltapay-api-docs/docs/common_usecases/b2c.md

 * [`GET /blockchain/transaction-status`](https://api.dev.deltacrypt.net/docs#/blockchain/get_transaction_status_blockchain_transaction_status_get)
 * [`GET /blockchain/transaction/error-message`](https://api.dev.deltacrypt.net/docs#/blockchain/get_transaction_error_message_blockchain_transaction_error_message_get)

 This information is primarily useful for debugging or for communicating more detailed error context to the end user.
-In normal operation, the [**preview endpoints**](#1-check--preview-transaction) should prevent the vast majority of attempts that would result in an on-chain failure.
+In normal operation, the [**preview endpoints**](#check--preview-transaction) should prevent the vast majority of attempts that would result in an on-chain failure.
 The blockchain error endpoints are therefore mostly relevant for edge cases, such as race conditions (e.g. limits or balances changing after the preview call).
 For more information on how to interact with the blockchain, please refer to [this section](blockchain.md).

-Here’s a version updated to use `transfer-preview`, with your new examples and a short explanation of the response shape.

 # Check / Preview Transaction